CartoDB/documentation/app/content/carto-user-manual/tutorials/identifying_marketing_target_area_based_merchant_sentiment_data.md

    ![Sentiment coffee score query](/img/cloud-native-workspace/tutorials/tutorial18_map_cpg_sentiment_coffee_sentiment_score_query.png)

 6. Save the new source as a new table, by clicking on "Create table from query" in the SQL editor.
 Save in the CARTO Data Warehouse, under the folder "organization data", "shared".
 Name as "pois_with_coffee_sentiment_score".

     When the operation is finished, rename the source and layer to "POIs with coffee sentiment score", and style the buffer according to the config seen below.

     We have also saved it in the address "cartobq.cpg_marketing_sentiment_analysis_map.pois_with_coffee_sentiment_score", so you can also select using a custom query.

     Delete all previous sources, leave only "POIs with coffee sentiment score".

    ![POIs with coffee sentiment score](/img/cloud-native-workspace/tutorials/tutorial18_map_cpg_sentiment_pois_with_coffee_sentiment_score.png)

-7. We will attempt to create a spatial index, aggregating the coffee setiment, reviews volume and footfaal scores of all POIs across quadbins, to find the best areas to launch this campaign.
+7. We will attempt to create a spatial index, aggregating the coffee sentiment, reviews volume and football scores of all POIs across quadbins, to find the best areas to launch this campaign.

     First we will create the spatial index.
 We will use the [QUADBIN_FROMGEOGPOINT](https://docs.carto.com/analytics-toolbox-bigquery/sql-reference/quadbin/#quadbin_fromgeogpoint) method, found in the analytics toolbox.